mesonbuild/meson-python/docs/how-to-guides/editable-installs.rst

 __ https://packaging.python.org/en/latest/specifications/entry-points/

-An editable install exposes at least all the files that would be available in a regular installation.
+An editable install exposes at least all of the Python files that would be available in a regular installation.
 However, depending on the file and directory organization in your project, it might also expose files that would not be normally available.
+Furthermore, some files written in other languages to Python may not be available.

 Build dependencies